DiogoGravanita/Nashville-Housing-Data-Cleaning-and-Analysis-Project/README.md

 3. What is the distribution of housing types based on land use?.

-4.How has the total property value changed over the years?
+4. How has the total property value changed over the years?

 5. Are there any patterns in housing characteristics (e.g., bedrooms, bathrooms) that affect sale prices?